British Cameroons

-British Cameroon or the British Cameroons was a British mandate territory in British West Africa, formed of the Northern Cameroons and Southern Cameroons.
+British Cameroons or British Cameroon was a British mandate territory in British West Africa, formed of the Northern Cameroons and Southern Cameroons.
 Today, the Northern Cameroons forms parts of the Borno, Adamawa and Taraba states of Nigeria, while the Southern Cameroons forms part of the Northwest and Southwest regions of Cameroon.

 History

 The area of present-day Cameroon was claimed by Germany as a protectorate during the "Scramble for Africa" at the end of the 19th century.
 The German Empire named the territory Kamerun.
 During World War I, French and British troops invaded the German colony Kamerun (Present day Cameroon) and decided to divide the German colony into two regions.
-One of the regions would be French administered (French Cameroon) and the other would be British administered (British Cameroon).
+One of the regions would be French administered (French Cameroon) and the other would be British administered (British Cameroons).
 The British were more concerned with other areas of Africa, specifically Nigeria.
 Thus, the French gained a larger portion of Cameroon when the country was divided.

 League of Nations mandate

-During the First World War, it was occupied by British, French and Belgian troops, and a later League of Nations mandate to Great Britain and France by the League of Nations in 1922.
+During World War I, it was occupied by British, French and Belgian troops, and a later League of Nations mandate to Great Britain and France by the League of Nations in 1922.
 The French mandate was known as Cameroun and the British territory was administered as two areas, Northern Cameroons and Southern Cameroons.
 Northern Cameroons consisted of two non-contiguous sections, divided by a point where the Nigerian and Cameroun borders met.
 In the 1930s, most of the white population consisted of Germans, who were interned in British camps starting in June 1940.
 The native population of 400,000 showed little interest in volunteering for the British forces; only 3,500 men did so.

 Trust territory

-When the League of Nations ceased to exist in 1946, most of the mandate territories were reclassified as UN trust territories, henceforth administered through the UN Trusteeship Council.
+When the League of Nations ceased to exist in 1946, most of the mandate territories were reclassified as United Nations trust territories, henceforth administered through the United Nations Trusteeship Council.
 The object of trusteeship was to prepare the lands for eventual independence.
 The United Nations approved the Trusteeship Agreements for British Cameroons to be governed by Britain on 6 December 1946.

 Colonial legacy

-Under colonial rule, Cameroon was ruled on the basis of indirect rule which allowed natives to execute judicial and executive decisions.
-The British Cameroon used indirect rule because it meant that Cameroonians would comply willingly rather than having to coercively force compliance.
-This was important because it gave citizens of British Cameroon autonomy and helped to establish “a greater vitality of local political institutions in West Cameroon”.
-Despite the indirect rule used to invigorate the spirit of citizens, the British found that they had to "approach various developmental programs " because “there was little involvement of the local people in planning and executing community development programmes.”
+Under colonial rule, Cameroons was ruled on the basis of indirect rule which allowed natives to execute judicial and executive decisions.
+The British in Cameroons used indirect rule because it meant that Cameroonians would comply willingly rather than having to coercively force compliance.
+This was important because it gave citizens of British Cameroons autonomy and helped to establish “a greater vitality of local political institutions in West Cameroon”.
+Despite the indirect rule used to invigorate the spirit of citizens, the British found that they had to "approach various developmental programs" because "there was little involvement of the local people in planning and executing community development programmes."

-In British Cameroon, European immigrants were subject to the laws of their home country while natives of Cameroon were held to customary law which was typically overseen by British administrators.
+In British Cameroons, European immigrants were subject to the laws of their home country while natives of Cameroons were held to customary law which was typically overseen by British administrators.